- from the darkness of hell to angelic light in the space of one canto: a recapitulation of the journey as a whole in the 50th canto

 - the journey of the soul on the path of life, a poetic retelling of Convivio 4.12

-Purgatorio 16 begins in darkness likened to that of hell (“Buio d’inferno” are the canto’s first words) and ends with the travelers’ emergence into light, as though they have passed in the space of one canto through a distilled version of the journey as a whole.
-Such signposts befit a canto that is the 50th of the Commedia’s 100 canti.
+Purgatorio 16 begins in darkness likened to that of Hell (“Buio d’inferno” or “darkness of Hell” are the canto’s first words) and ends with the travelers’ emergence into light, as though they have passed in the space of one canto through a distilled version of the journey of the Commedia as a whole.
+Such signposts befit a canto that is the 50th of the Commedia’s one-hundred canti.

 Upon meeting, Dante speaks to Marco of his own exceptional status, first discussed in Inferno 2.
 He promises to tell of the wonders that have befallen him: “maraviglia udirai, se mi secondi” (you shall hear wonders if you follow me [Purg.
 16.33]).
 He then characterizes himself as graced to see the divine court in a manner not vouchsafed to any other in modern times:

 E se Dio m’ha in sua grazia rinchiuso, tanto che vuol ch’i’ veggia la sua corte per modo tutto fuor del moderno uso...(Purg.
 16.40-42)

 since God’s so gathered me into His grace that He would have me, in a manner most unusual for moderns, see His court . . .

 On this terrace, where the pilgrim experiences “ecstatic visions” that are a mise-en-abyme of the visionary Commedia as a whole, he speaks with unusual candor of his exceptionalism.